matsadler/magnus/README.md

 ## Type Conversions

-Magnus will automatically convert between Rust and Ruby types, including converting Ruby exceptions to Rust `Result`s and visa versa.
+Magnus will automatically convert between Rust and Ruby types, including converting Ruby exceptions to Rust `Result`s and vice versa.

 These conversions follow the pattern set by Ruby's core and standard libraries, where many conversions will delegate to a `#to_<type>` method if the object is